RobotlegsJS/RobotlegsJS/CONTRIBUTING.md

 pushing](http://stackoverflow.com/questions/6934752/combining-multiple-commits-before-pushing-in-git)

 - Please use `TDD` when fixing bugs.
-This means that you should write a unit test that fails because it reproduces the issue, then fix the issue finally run the test to ensure that the issue has been resolved.
+This means that you should write a unit test that fails because it reproduces the issue, then fix the issue and finally run the test to ensure that the issue has been resolved.
 This helps us to prevent fixed bugs from happening again in the future.
-- Always format your code using `npm run autoformat`.
+- Always format your code using `yarn run autoformat`.
 - Please keep the test coverage at 100%.
 Write additional unit test if necessary
--  Please create an issue before sending a PR ff your it is going to change the public interface of RobotlegsJS or it includes significant architecture changes.
+-  Please create an issue before sending a PR if your commit is going to change the public interface of RobotlegsJS-Phaser or it includes significant architecture changes.
 - Feel free to ask for help from other members of the RobotlegsJS team via the chat or github issues.